cmgoffena13/etl-file-loader/README.md

 ### File Helper Platform

-First, you need to decide the locations for the File Directory, Archive Directory, and Duplicate File Directory.
+You need to decide the locations for the File Directory, Archive Directory, and Duplicate File Directory.
 Current support:
  - Local/Shared Drive
  - AWS S3
  - Azure Blob Container